superlinked/VectorHub/docs/use_cases/scaling_rag_for_production.md

 ```

 We can now use Ray's map() function to run this extraction process.
-Ray let’s us run multiple processes in parallel.
+Ray lets us run multiple processes in parallel.

 ```python
 # Extract content